Michigan State University masthead graphic Michigan State University masthead graphic

 Discover the biodiversity in your own backyard!
 Join the MSU Science Festival for a community-led biodiversity survey throughout the month of April.
 With SciFest student nature journals, you can encourage your students to document observations of any living organism they see (animals, plants, fungi, insects, and more).
 Explore the natural world around you and see how many species you can spot!

 The festival's Student Nature Journal will teach students about BioBlitz and Citizen/Community Science Programs, share frequently observed species during Michigan spring, and guide students through careful observation of nature.
 These journals are free to Michigan educators and will be delivered to your school free of charge.
-The BioBlitz Student Nature Journal program is now full - look for the list of Featured BioBlitz Partners for an opportunity to pick up a booklet at one of those locations.
+Deliveries are limited to groups of 30+ students.

 Join the SciFest iNaturalist project (optional)